 A constipated dog is never a good thing.
-It not only makes your pet uncomfortable but the straining can cause canine hemorrhoids.
+It not only makes your pet uncomfortable but also the straining to defecate might cause canine hemorrhoids.

-There are quite a few remedies that are said to work well, but please use only ONE of the methods listed here.
-The combination of any remedy can cause severe diarrhea resulting in dehydration.
+These home remedies may work for your dog, but please use only 1 of the methods listed here.
+The combination of any 2 or more remedies may cause severe diarrhea, resulting in dehydration.

 1. Switch to Canned Food

-Pets that are accustomed to eating only dry food should be fed canned food for two days.
+Pets who are accustomed to eating only dry food should be fed canned food for 2 days.
 The moisture content will usually help the dog have an easier bowel movement within 12 hours.

 2. Canned Pumpkin

 The water content and high fiber will help the puppy poop.
 But please don’t use pumpkin pie filling, as it contains sugars and spices — only canned pure pumpkin will do the job.

-Milk, which everyone usually has at home, might serve as a canine laxative.
+Milk, which everyone usually has at home, may serve as a canine laxative.
 A small bowl will usually relieve constipation within hours.

-Canned or jarred gravy added to the regular diet is said to be another quick fix.
+Canned or jarred gravy added to the regular diet may also help your dog relieve his constipation.
 Don’t overdo it — a few tablespoons should do the trick.

 5. Olive Oil or Mineral Oil

-The addition of olive oil or mineral oil to your dog’s food bowl will usually allow the dog to eliminate the next morning.
+The addition of olive oil or mineral oil to your dog’s food bowl will usually allow him to eliminate the next morning.
 Take caution when adding any oil to the food as it could potentially cause diarrhea.
 Trading one digestive problem for another is never a solution to the problem.

 6. Aloe Vera Juice

-Some people swear by small amounts of aloe vera juice.
-However, there is some debate about this in the veterinary community.
-To be safe, consult your veterinarian before giving your dog any aloe vera juice for constipation.
+Some people swear by small amounts of aloe vera juice; however, there is some debate about this in the veterinary community.
+To be safe, consult your veterinarian before administering aloe vera juice to your dog.

 7. Ginger and Chicken Broth